South West Khasi Hills district

-Southwest Khasi Hills is an administrative district in the state of Meghalaya in India.
+South West Khasi Hills district is an administrative district in the state of Meghalaya in India.

 History

 The Southwest Khasi Hills district was carved out of the West Khasi Hills district on 3 August 2012.

 Geography

 The district headquarters is located at Mawkyrwat.
-The district occupies an area of 1,341 km².
+The district occupies an area of 1,341 km2.
 The district is compose all the villages of two Community & Rural Development Blocks viz.
 Ranikor and Mawkyrwat are Community & Rural Development Block, including 18 (Eighteen) Villages under Warsan Lyngdoh Gram Sevak Circle of Nongstoin in Community & Rural Development Block.